guitarrapc/githubactions-lab/README.md

       - run: echo foo
 ```

-- ✔️: CircleCI define jobs and conbinate them in workflow.
+- ✔️: CircleCI can define jobs and conbinate them in workflow.
 Can not trigger both Push and PR.

 ```yaml
 version: 2.1